-Regional staff will report back to council at the end of 2019 on recommendations for Community Safety Zones on regional roads throughout Niagara.
+Regional staff reported back to Council at the end of 2019 on recommendations on possible additional locations for Community Safety Zones on Regional Roads.

 Community Safety Zones let motorists know they are within a zone where fines have been increased through a special designation under the Highway Traffic Act.
 Many set fines are doubled, such as speeding and traffic signal related offences.

 Community Safety Zones signs are posted at the limits of the zone with "Begins" and "Ends" tabs defining the legal limits of the zone.
 The rules of the road don't change within the zone.
 Only the penalties for violations are increased.